-The TEN project is being developed in a phased manner.
+The TEN development is being developed in a phased manner.
 The plan of development for TEN was designed to include an expandable subsea system that would provide for multiple phases.
-Phase 1 of the TEN development includes the drilling and completion of up to 17 wells with seven additional development wells expected to be drilled during Phase 2, with half of the wells designated as production wells and the remainder as water or gas injection wells to maximize recovery.
-Phase 2 drilling is anticipated to commence approximately one year after first oil from Phase 1.
-Both phases will focus primarily on the Enyenra and Ntomme oil fields.
+Phase 1 of the TEN development includes the drilling and completion of up to 17 wells, 11 of which have been drilled and are being completed.
+Seven additional development wells are expected to be drilled during Phase 2.
+The remaining Phase 1 and Phase 2 wells are a combination of production wells and water or gas injection wells needed to maximize recovery.
+The remainder of Phase 1 and all Phase 2 drilling is dependent on the International Tribunal for the Law of the Sea (the "ITLOS") ruling expected by late 2017.

-The TEN development is expected to deliver first oil in the second half of 2016 and is expected to increase towards the FPSO capacity of 80,000 barrels (gross) per day as the phased development progresses.
-Future development of gas resources at the TEN development is anticipated following the commencement of oil startup.
+The TEN development is on schedule and expected to deliver first oil in the third quarter of 2016 and is expected to increase towards the FPSO capacity of 80,000 barrels (gross) per day as the phased development progresses.
+Future development of gas resources at the TEN development is anticipated following the commencement of oil production.

 The Wawa-1 exploration well intersected oil and gas-condensate in a Turonian-aged turbidite channel system.
 Pressure data shows that it is a separate accumulation from the TEN fields.
 Following additional appraisal and evaluation, a decision regarding the commerciality of the Wawa discovery will be made by the DT Block partners.

-Should the discovery be declared commercial, a PoD would be prepared for submission to Ghana's Ministry of Energy within six months of the declaration of commerciality.
+Should the discovery be declared commercial, a PoD would be prepared for submission to Ghana's Ministry of Petroleum within six months of the declaration of commerciality.